 Manuscript format.—As an aid to reviewers and editors, authors should

-- use a line spacing of at least space and a half for all components of the paper, including the title page, footnotes, and tables;
+- use double spacing for all components of the paper, including the title page, footnotes, and tables;

 - number all pages sequentially and provide continuous line numbering beginning with the title page;

 - use three levels of headings, as follows: for the major sections of the paper (Methods, Results, Discussion, Acknowledgments, and References), type them flush left with initial letters capitalized (except for prepositions and conjunctions) in ordinary type, preceded by “[A]” (e.g., [A]Methods); for subsections in Results and Discussion, type them flush left with initial letters capitalized in ordinary type preceded by “[B]” (e.g., [B]Treatment 1); and for subsections in Methods and sub-subsections in Results and Discussion, run them into the text with only the initial letter of the first word capitalized, all words italicized, preceded by “[C],” and followed by a period and a long dash (e.g., [C] Sampling design.—); and

 General style conventions.—A detailed presentation of AFS style is beyond the scope of these guidelines.
 The following conventions, however, are so general as to apply to virtually every paper:

 - Only symbols and abbreviations included in Webster’s dictionaries or listed at the end of these guidelines (as well as at the back of each printed issue of the journal) may be used without definition.
 All others should be defined at first use (e.g., index of biotic integrity [IBI]).
 Abbreviations should not be introduced unless they are used at least two more times.